Psychopath-Traveler/Linux-Privilege-Escalation/Information Gathering/Environment-Enumeration.md

 <SNIP>
 ```

-Next let's note down the Kernel version.
+**Next let's note down the Kernel version.
 We can do some searches to see if the target is running a vulnerable Kernel (which we'll get to take advantage of later on in the module) which has some known public exploit PoC.
-We can do this a few ways, another way would be `cat /proc/version` but we'll use the `uname -a` command.
+We can do this a few ways, another way would be `cat /proc/version` but we'll use the `uname -a` command.**
 ```
-Leonardodk@htb[/htb]$ uname -a
+victim@htb[/htb]$ uname -a

 Linux nixlpe02 5.4.0-122-generic #138-Ubuntu SMP Wed Jun 22 15:00:31 UTC 2022 x86_64 x86_64 x86_64 GNU/Linux
 ```

 **We can next gather some additional information about the host itself such as the CPU type/version:**
 ```
-Leonardodk@htb[/htb]$ lscpu
+victim@htb[/htb]$ lscpu

 Architecture:                    x86_64
 CPU op-mode(s):                  32-bit, 64-bit